Highly sensitive people make up about 30 percent of the population. Here’s how to know if you are one.

 A highly sensitive person (HSP) experiences the world differently than others.
 Due to a biological difference that they’re born with, highly sensitive people are more aware of subtleties and process information deeply.
-This means they tend to be creative, insightful, and empathetic, but it also means they’re more prone to stress and overwhelm.
-Although being highly sensitive is completely normal — meaning, it’s not a disease or a disorder — it’s often misunderstood, because only 15 to 20 percent of the population are HSPs.
+This means they tend to be creative, and insightful but it also means they’re more prone than others to stress and overwhelm.

-Are you a highly sensitive person?
+Those are just some of the signs you may be a highly sensitive person.
+There are many more.
 If you relate to most of these signs, there’s a good chance you’re an HSP.

 1. You absolutely abhor violence and cruelty of any kind.